 Students must stay on schedule and complete online homework and tests with an 80% average.
 If a student tends to procrastinate and complete assignments at the last minute, he or she may not be successful in this review program.

 The program fee is $50.00.
 Each student must also purchase an access code (paid online to the software company).
-The $50 program fee is due to REACH by July 11, 2016.

 For answers to more specific questions, please contact: